-Last week I said that I would talk more about 72 hour kits.
-I also said that they could give us a false sense of security.
+Last week I said that I would talk more about 72-hour kits.
+I also said that the name of these kits could give us a false sense of security.
 Let me explain.
-I am the biggest believer of 72 hour kits and I also believe that if you are caught in a disaster you will be very sorry if you don’t have one.
-I think that what makes me nervous is the name “72 hour kit”.
-It could give us the false sense that after the initial disaster that we will be taken care of, by somebody – anybody (the government), within 3 days time.
+I am the biggest believer of 72-hour kits, and I also believe that if you are caught in a disaster, you will be very sorry if you don’t have one.
+I think that what makes me nervous is the name “72-hour kit”.
+It could give us the false sense that after the initial disaster that we will be taken care of, by somebody – anybody (the government), within three days’ time.
 Sorry, won’t happen.

-My friend talked to two gentlemen whose families lived in two different communities in California, but lived through the same earthquake.
-Both of them said that WATER was important to store (two gallons, per person, for a two week period) AND that it was 14 days before either community saw anyone from outside their cities.
+My friend talked to two gentlemen whose families lived in two different communities in California but lived through the same earthquake.
+Both of them said that WATER was important to store (two gallons, per person, per day, for a two week period) AND that it was 14 days before either community saw anyone from outside their cities.
 That is two weeks without outside help.
-Some people have said that the LDS church will send help, and I’m sure that they will, but remember – their warehouse and distribution buildings will most likely be in the same disaster we are in.
+Some people have said that the church groups will send help, and I’m sure that they will, but remember – their warehouse and distribution buildings may likely be in the same disaster that everyone is experiencing.

-72 hour kits can be used in at least two different ways.
-You will “grab n go” and park your family on your front lawns possibly still having access to supplies in your house, much like those caught in earthquakes or tornadoes.
+72-hour kits can be used in at least two different ways.
+You will “grab n go” and park your family on your front lawn, possibly still having access to some supplies in your house, much like those caught in earthquakes or tornadoes.
 OR, you will literally have to take your family and physically leave the area, like those in New Orleans.
 My friend’s sister was one of those that had to leave.
-She lives in Slidell, Louisiana and she packed her car and left the area before the storm came.
-When she got to the first motel that had rooms available, she was barely in an area that she could find food, WATER and other necessities, but just barely.
-And, she had traveled over 500 miles and everything up to that point, including gas, was either sold out or in short supply.
+She lives in Slidell, Louisiana and she packed her car and left the area before the storm Katrina hit.
+When she got to the first motel that had rooms available, she was barely in an area where she could find food, WATER, and other necessities, but just barely.
+And, she had traveled over 500 miles.
+Everything up to that point, including gas, was either sold out or in short supply.
 Chances are we here in Utah will be in an earthquake and we won’t be able to jump in a car and drive very far before the road will give out on us.
 The people in New Orleans had to deal with extreme heat and humidity.
-We may have to deal with extreme cold and very uncomfortable situations.
+We may have to deal with extreme cold and/or heat, and very uncomfortable situations.

-You won’t know what kind of situation you and your family will be in so pack your 72 hour kit for either situation.
+You won’t know what kind of situation you and your family will be in, so pack your 72-hour kit for either situation.
 It would be a good idea to go through it every six months and pack it according to what season is coming up.
-Every April and October, the LDS Conference weekend would be a good reminder, re-evaluate and take a good look at everything.
+Every April and October.
+The Church of Jesus Christ of Latter-day Saints General Conference weekend would be a good time for review.
+Or remember every Easter and Halloween to re-evaluate and take a good look at everything.

 Change out food that might go stale and change the clothing to be appropriate for the next six months – hot or cold.
 Make sure that you have a good first aid kit and extra medications that you will need.
-Talk to your doctor about medications that you can have extra amounts.
+Talk to your doctor about stockpiling extra medications.
 Another thing that you might consider is if you have medications that require refrigeration, how are you going to keep them cold?
-If we stay near our homes, we can use generators to run a refrigerator or you can use propane fridges in your trailer.
+If we stay near our homes, we can use generators to run a refrigerator, or you can use propane fridges in your trailer.
 Another alternative is to buy those little mini fridges that you can hook up to your car accessory power outlet to keep them cold.

-I want to emphasize, again, that 72 hour kits ARE CRITICAL TO YOUR SURVIVAL.
-Even if your neighbor has a food storage that they might be willing to share with you, their 72 hour kit simply won’t be big enough to share, especially since you have the opportunity to get yours together, NOW.
-Please, take the initiative to get YOUR 72 hour kit put together.
-Look at the needs of your family.
+I want to emphasize, again, that 72-hour kits ARE CRITICAL TO YOUR SURVIVAL.
+Even if your neighbor has food storage that they might be willing to share with you during a crisis, their 72-hour kit simply won’t be big enough to share.
+Take responsibility and get yours put together today - NOW.
 Make kits for your children that they can carry – share the load.
-Now, go talk to your family about what they need to survive for 3 days, or 72 hours – whichever.
+Now, go talk to your family about what they need to survive for three days, or 72 hours – whichever.